 - In a bowl, mix the flour and chilli powder.
 Roll the halloumi patties in the mixture and set aside.

-- Heat a frying pan with a tbsp of oil.
+- Heat a frying pan with a tablespoon of oil.
 Once hot, add the halloumi patties and fry for about 5 minutes on each side until crisp and golden.
 Don't move them too much or they will lose their crispy coating.

 - In the meantime, mix mayo, lime juice and sweet chilli in a small bowl.